 1: Set and keep a0 = 0.

--- Then every 1-parameter family contains closed curves.
-To find them, change
+-- Then every 1-parameter family contains many closed curves, because a0 = 0 implies that the

-any of the other parameters in small steps.
+one line.
+To find some closed curves easily, change any of the parameters a1, a2, a3 in small steps.

 adjust kappa for high precision closing (up to 7-fold symmetry only).